Lava15/test-task/README.md

 Run the database seeder and you're done

     ./vendor/bin/sail artisan db:seed

-***Note*** : It's recommended to have a clean database before seeding.
-You can refresh your migrations at any point to clean the database by running the following command

-    ./vendor/bin/sail artisan migrate:refresh

 ## Launch crone Job.
 In order to start automated tasks